WMattWood/codewars/README.md

 **JAVASCRIPT**

-To run tests from inside the `js` folder run
+To run tests from inside the 'js' folder run:

 ```$ yarn test```

-or if you wish to run tests for a specific kata you can run
+Or if you wish to run tests for a specific kata you can run:

 ```$ yarn test <kataFileName>```